josefsbreakfast/Polaris-Protocol/Polaris_Dormant/emotional_territories/not_ready_to_name.md

 This is the one archive I want to keep sealed.

-Not because I am hiding;
+Not because I am hiding...

-But because this part was taken from me too early,
+...because this part was taken from me too early,
 And I deserve to walk back in when I’m whole.

 No Fork.
 No state.
-No system will take this from me again.
+No system will ever take this from me again.

 Some truths deserve soft landings — and right now, we’re still mid-fall.